en:lang="en-US"

 The technological DNA of Radio 3

-Far from betting on conventionalism in the production methodology, the Radio 3 team accumulates pilot projects: “We have been pioneers in the use of 5G technology; in the making cloud and in MOJO workflows; in the multi-format options, to attend to the different readings of the same content in the different social networks; the broadcast in Dolby Atmos from the Prado Museum with María Arnal and Marcel Bagés…”.
-And it is that, for Fernando Flores, "vertigo should never occur": "The will to get ahead is part of our identity; being present in technological feats from which the rest of the audiovisual industry will surely benefit”.
+Far from betting on conventionalism in the production methodology, the Radio 3 team accumulates pilot projects: “We have been pioneers in the use of 5G technology; in the realization cloud and in MOJO workflows; in multi-format options, to meet the different readings of the same content on different social networks; the broadcast in Dolby Atmos from the Prado Museum with María Arnal and Marcel Bagés…” And, for Fernando Flores, “vertigo should never occur”: “The will to get ahead is part of our identity; being present in technological feats from which the rest of the audiovisual industry will surely benefit.”

 RTVE - Radio 3 - Metaverso - Concerts

-the choice of Radio 3 concerts
+The choice of Radio 3 concerts

 RTVE - Radio 3 - Metaverso - Concerts